-E's Name: Letter by A/E of Record acknowledging design intent has been met Letter by A/E of Record stating that all punch list items have been completed to their satisfaction Certificate of Substantial Completion - approved by A/E of Record Final Inspection of Contractor's Work - approved by A/E of Record 1 set of electronic Record Documents (Drawings and Specifications) in BIM, CAD and PDF formats 1 set of paper Record Documents (Drawings and Specifications) with laminated covers 1 electronic set of approved shop drawings and submittals 1 binder to include as-built finish information: finish schedule, legend/ product specifications, and physical samples (finish binder provided with Bid Set must be updated with As-Built info) Written approvals/permission to release retention funds from end user, AC&SS, EHS, FM, IS&T Final payment request (including any outstanding change orders) Site Observation photos, if applicable Misc. items noted below:
+Projec ct No. / Name: A/E's Name: Letter by A/E of Record acknowledging design intent has been met Letter by A/E of Record stating that all punch list items have been completed to their satisfaction Certificate of Substantial Completion - approved by A/E of Record Final Inspection of Contractor's Work - approved by A/E of Record 1 set of electronic Record Documents (Drawings and Specifications) in BIM, CAD and PDF formats 1 set of paper Record Documents (Drawings and Specifications) with laminated covers 1 electronic set of approved shop drawings and submittals 1 binder to include as-built finish information: finish schedule, legend/ product specifications, and physical samples (finish binder provided with Bid Set must be updated with As-Built info) Written approvals/permission to release retention funds from end user, AC&SS, EHS, FM, IS&T Final payment request (including any outstanding change orders) Site Observation photos, if applicable Misc. items noted below:

-The above named Architect or Engineer (A/E) has submitted the necessary forms to be in compliance with Construction and Closeout of the General Conditions in the Contract Manual and Specifications.
-This section specifies documents to be submitted by the A/E as a condition precedent to execution of the Certificate of Contract Completion, release of retainage, and final payment.
+Closed submi pove named Architect or Engineer (A/E) has submitted the necessary forms to be in compliance with Construction and but of the General Conditions in the Contract Manual and Specifications.
+This section specifies documents to be tted by the A/E as a condition precedent to execution of the Certificate of Contract Completion, release of retainage, hal payment.

-Project Manager:

-Date:
+Projec t Manager: Date:

-Rev. 3/1/16
+Rev. 3/ 1/16